AdobeDocs/cc-everywhere/src/pages/guides/ccx_editor/customization/index.md

 ## Template Type
 Developers can pass the `createDesign()` method a `templateType`, for the user to start creating with.
-Browse "[All templates](https://express.adobe.com/sp/search?homeBackType=home)" on CC Express to get an ideal of each category.
+Browse "[All templates](https://express.adobe.com/sp/search?homeBackType=home)" on Adobe Express to get an ideal of each category.

 | Template Type | CCX Template Category
 | :-- | :--